Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Edith Wilson, first woman “Secret President”

 Edith Galt Wilson was the first lady of Woodrow Wilson and the first woman who is known to have made executive decisions on behalf the United States, earning her the moniker, “Secret President.”
 Mrs. Wilson’s run as the stand-in Chief Executive began in 1919, when Woodrow suffered a stroke.
 For many months, the nation didn’t know the president had fallen ill, but over time, people came to suspect that Mrs. Wilson was in charge.
 Years later, the extent of Mrs. Wilson’s political power was confirmed by historians.
-Here are more fascinating facts you may not know about America’s first ladies.
+America’s first ladies are all quite accomplished—and you may not know these fascinating facts about them.

 Edith Wharton, first woman to win a Pulitzer Prize

 Another Edith became a “first woman” in 1921 when Edith Wharton won the Pulitzer Prize for The Age of Innocence.
 Wharton was the first woman ever to win this prestigious literary prize, and appropriately, the book, itself, was a critique of society.
-Don’t miss these books by female authors that belong on everyone’s must-read list.
+Judge these books by female authors that belong on everyone’s must-read list for yourself.

 Gertrude Ederle, first woman to swim across the English Channel